kfrey-idm/emodpy-hiv/docs/faq.rst

 properties to represent vitamin deficiencies, comorbidities, and more.
 For more information, see :doc:`emod/model-properties`.

-    ..
-TODO add link to dev docset once created
-    ..
-If individual and node properties cannot incorporate the functionality you need, |EMOD_s| is
-    .. open-source software that can be extended to meet your needs.
-For more information, see
+If individual and node properties cannot incorporate the functionality you need, |EMOD_s| is open-source software that can be extended to meet your needs.
+For more information, see :doc:`emod:dev-install-overview`.
-    .. :doc:`dev-install-overview`.

 Can I model regions, countries, provinces, or cities?
 =====================================================